Kentik - Network Observability

 What is Network Monitoring?

 Network monitoring is the systematic oversight of a computer network’s health and performance.
-Using specialized software, it proactively detects issues like slow traffic and component failures.
+Using specialized software or services, it proactively detects issues like slow traffic and component failures.
 Analyzing real-time network data helps administrators pinpoint potential problems, ensuring optimal network operation.

 Beyond offering immediate alerts, comprehensive network monitoring tools provide an overview of the network’s topology and interconnected components.
 These visualizations, including the flow of packets and NetFlow data, help network administrators make timely interventions and data-driven decisions to improve network reliability and efficiency.